saschadiercks/personalNews/README.md

 # personalNews
 Do you like getting an overview of news?
 Do you prefer timelines?
-With personalNews you'll get your news-sources presented as a timelin to get a quick overview of whats currently happening.
+With personalNews you'll get your news-sources presented as a timeline to get a quick overview of whats currently happening.
+It's like twitter, but for news!

 ![Screenshot](/.screenshots/personalnews-iphone.jpg)